priestjim/chef-openresty/README.md

 * build-essential
 * ohai (for openresty::ohai_plugin)
 * logrotate (for log file rotation)
+* apt
+* yum

+In order to install the OpenResty `postgresql` module you'll also need this cookbook:

+* postgresql

 Platform
 --------

-The following platforms are supported and tested under test kitchen:
+The following platforms are supported and tested using Vagrant 1.2:

 * Ubuntu 12.04
 * CentOS 6.3